srcset

 srcset attribute

-elements to offer multiple image options for varying display scenarios.
+The srcset attribute in HTML is utilized with the <img> and <source> elements to offer multiple image options for varying display scenarios.
 This enables browsers to select the best image based on factors such as screen size, resolution, and pixel density, improving both responsiveness and performance.

 Syntax